cardinalhq/logsink/README.md

 - Groups multi line entries (e.g., stack traces) using a customizable regex to detect record boundaries.
 - Extracts log severity (INFO, WARN, ERROR) from content and maps to OTEL SeverityNumber (to filter by log level in Cardinal UI).
 - Converts raw text into OTEL LogRecords, including full body and timestamp.
 - Attaches resource-level attributes like service.name or env via a user-defined function.
-Goal is for you to be able to filter by app in CardinalUI)
+This is to allow for filtering by app in CardinalUI)
 - Batched Processing, flushing either on batch size or elapsed time.
 - Compresses and sends logs over OTLP/HTTP using GZIP and protobuf.
 - Persists checkpoints per file, ensuring no logs are lost or reprocessed on restart.